Dirble/dirble-api/api-doc.md

 # API v2
-This is the first draft of the new API on Dirble.
+This is the second draft of the new API on Dirble.
 See `:version` as v2 in the url.